Skip to Content

 Firewood can carry bugs into a campground or RV park.
 It can also kill trees by infesting them with diseases that can spread throughout campgrounds, state and national parks and forests.
 Many campgrounds have wood available for purchase.
 Don’t bring your own firewood into a campground or RV park.
 Many have signs warning that outside firewood is prohibited.
 Follow the rules and help protect the environment.

-PRO TIP: Consider using a propane firepit or other smoke-free campfire option.
+PRO TIP: Consider using a propane firepit or other campfire option.
 They’re usually smokeless, many require no wood products of any kind, and they can be super easy to turn on and off.
 One of the fastest ways to ruin a camping trip is by having your rig fill with smoke from the campsite next door.

 Don’t Leave Your Campfire Unattended